audeering/audiofile/_sources/benchmark.rst.txt

 The main focus was not speed,
 but consistent results for number of samples and duration.
-This can only be achieved by first converting the file to WAV as the duration will depend in the used decoder.
+This can only be achieved by first converting the file to WAV as the duration will depend on the used decoder.

 .. _aubio: https://github.com/aubio/aubio/